Material Misrepresentation: What Happens When You Lie on Insurance Application

 What is the difference between innocent and intentional misrepresentation?

 Innocent misrepresentation is when a policyholder provides incorrect information they genuinely believed to be true — such as misreading a question or forgetting a minor violation.
 Intentional misrepresentation is when someone knowingly provides false information to obtain lower premiums or better coverage.
 While both can have serious consequences, intentional misrepresentation carries far greater legal risk, including the possibility of fraud charges, criminal prosecution, and permanent difficulty obtaining coverage in the future.
+For more detail on where misrepresentation ends and hard fraud begins, the distinction is worth understanding clearly.

 What is the contestability period and how does it affect misrepresentation claims?

 The contestability period is a defined window of time — commonly two years from the policy's effective date — during which the insurer has the right to investigate claims and void the policy based on misrepresentation or fraud.
 During this window, even innocent misrepresentations can give the insurer grounds to act.
 After the contestability period expires, most jurisdictions require the insurer to prove intentional fraud rather than simple error to successfully contest a claim or rescind a policy.
+As of 2026, no nationwide changes to this framework have taken effect, though NAIC Model AI guidelines governing how insurers use detection tools are now active in 25 states.

 Compare Car Insurance Rates in Ohio